The most important information about spread of coronavirus in Czech Republic (updated)

 Government of the Czech Republic approved the partial release of entry to the Czech Republic for Third-country nationals with effectiveness from 11 May 2020.

-– From that term, entry to the Czech Republic will be enabled to foreign nationals to whom residence was allowed, but they did not take over residence permit (i.e. arrival will be enabled on a visa for the purpose of collecting a residence permit – D/VR).
+– From that term, entry to the Czech Republic will be enabled to foreign nationals to whom residence was allowed, but they did not take over residence permit (i.e. arrival will be enabled on a visa to collect a residence permit – D/VR).

 – Third-country nationals of selected professions and selected industries will be allowed to arrive: